-What is Periodic Table?
+What is the Periodic Table?

 The Periodic Table is a chart which includes all the known elements according to their atomic numbers.
 Different columns in the periodic table are known as groups and rows are called as periods.
 The elements which are placed left to the periodic table are metals and elements which are on the right are known as non-metals.
 All the metals are solid at room temperature and non-metals are liquid or gaseous.
 Metalloids include properties of both the metal and non-metals.

-What are p-Block Elements?
+What are the p-Block Elements?

 Properties of P-Block Metals

 These metals have classical metal characteristics that they are shiny, good conductors of heat and electricity and also they lose electrons.
 They have high melting points and react with non-metals to form ionic compounds.
 When ion bonds of a positive metal react with negative non-metal ions, ionic compounds are formed.
 Gallium is placed in the 4th row of column IIIA is a metal that can easily melt on the palm of your hand.
 Tin exists in the 5th row of column IVA and is a flexible, abundant and useful metal.
 It is an important component as many other metal alloys – solder, pewter, and bronze.

 Just next to tin is lead which is a toxic metal along with an interesting history.
 Lead is used for many things right from food sweeteners to pottery glazes to eating utensils.
 Lead is toxic and used in the manufacturing of paints.